test-idapython-01/idapython-examples/examples/index.md

 #### operand_changed
 <details>
-  <summary>notify the user when an instruction operand changes</summary>
+  <summary>Notify the user when an instruction operand changes</summary>

 <blockquote>